Navigating Cybersecurity Challenges in the Era of Remote Work: Essential Strategies for Businesses

 For companies who have allowed and even encouraged working from home, many have seen benefits both for the employers and employees.
 A majority of remote workers state that their productivity increases when working from home, as well as experiencing less work-related stress.
-Additionally, U.S. companies that allow remote working have a 25% lower employee turnover rate, according to Owl Labs.

 Of course, there are negative sides to working remotely as well.
 Full-time telecommuters often report a decrease in effective communication, and some even loneliness.
 But for businesses, the risks can be greater.

-54% of IT professionals think that remote workers are a greater security risk—and they are not wrong.
+According to one survey, 54% of IT professionals think that remote workers are a greater security risk—and they are not wrong.

 What are the Cyber Liability Risks?